 - When the Government Work Plan - stage 2 was under development, the Policy & Resources Committee convened the Government Work Plan Sub-Committee, comprised of States' Members from across the organisation, to help refine and recommend which actions should be prioritised from those that various Committees had previously submitted.
 Over the course of a number of weeks, the sub-committee considered and revised Priority 3 action frameworks, before submitting its recommendations to the Policy & Resources Committee.
 All States' Members were invited to a series of events in May and June 2021 designed to solicit their feedback on the developing Plan.

-- The recovery actions are therefore a result of engagement from across the States, and they will now be considered by the States of Deliberation when it debates the Government Work Plan - stage 2 policy letter.
+- The recovery actions are therefore a result of engagement from across the States.